Time to throw an end-of-year party! Thank heavens! The school year is finally coming to an end.

 How about a book-themed party?
 We’re not just going to read, though.
 We’re going to bring the books to life.

 Just think: have pupils color pictures during Harold and the Purple Crayon, eat rainbow cake as you show them Stripes, or examine some Australian artifacts for Alexander and the Terrible, No Good, Very Bad Day.
+This is a perfect end-of-year party to kick off the summer while simultaneously getting your kids reading!

 All of my kids have been helping with end of day cleanups in their classrooms.
 I must say, their rooms and desks have never been better.